 Striae in 10 µm: 24-34 in center of raphe valve, 20-25 in center of rapheless valve, up to 45 at apices

-Valves are linear-elliptical to elliptical-lanceolate with narrowly capitate, subcapitate, rostrate, or subrostrate apices, 4.5-6.2 µm wide, 5-17 µm long.
+Valves are linear-elliptical to elliptical-lanceolate with narrowly capitate, subcapitate, rostrate, or subrostrate apices.
 Larger valves are sometimes slightly constricted in the middle.
 Both raphe and rapheless valves have a narrow slightly sigmoid axial area.
-The raphe valve has a stauros that is often slightly wider on one side.
-The rapheless valve has a small, transapically rectangular, often asymmetrical, central area.
-The raphe is straight, but deflected to opposite sides near the apices with terminal raphe fissures strongly curved to opposite sides.
-The central external raphe ends are simple, located in slight “pin-hole” depressions, giving the appearance that they are expanded.
+The raphe valve has a distinct fascia that is often slightly wider on one side.
+The rapheless valve has a small, transapically rectangular, often asymmetric, central area.
+The raphe is straight, but deflected to opposite sides near the apices, with terminal raphe fissures strongly curved to opposite sides.
+The external proximal raphe ends are simple, located in slight “pin-hole” depressions, giving the appearance that they are expanded.
 Internally, the central raphe ends curve toward opposite sides.
 The striae are radiate on both valves, but almost parallel at the apices.
-Raphe valve has 24-34 striae in 10 µm in mid-valve, up to 40-45 in 10 µm at the apices; raphless valve has 20-25 striae in 10 µm in mid-valve, up to 35-40 in 10 µm at apices.
+The raphe valve has 24-34 striae in 10 µm in mid-valve, up to 40-45 in 10 µm at the apices.
+The raphless valve has 20-25 striae in 10 µm at mid-valve and up to 35-40 in 10 µm at the apices.
 A few very small areolae may be present on the mantle of both valves.
 Areolae are round or transapically elongated externally, apically elongated internally, ca. 55-70 in 10 µm within the striae.

-The variety Achnanthes exiguum var. heterovalvata was described as having a striae density of 34 in 10 µm.
+The variety Achnanthes exiguum var. heterovalvata was described as having a stria density of 34 in 10 µm.
 Our observations of material from the US, however, show that the nominate variety includes a gradient of stria density from 24 to 34 in 10 µm.
-We see that the variation of A. exiguum is quite broad, and therefore, consider Achanthes exiguum var. heterovalvata as a subjective synonym.
+We see that the variation of A. exiguum is quite broad, and therefore, consider Achnanthes exiguum var. heterovalvata as a subjective synonym.

 Basionym: Achnanthes exigua